joniles/mpxj/mkdocs/docs/howto-use-timephased.md

-We're still using multiple `TimephasedWork` instances to capture the different rates at which work is being performed, but now these are all added to the Raw Timephased Actual regular Work list.
+We're still using multiple `TimephasedWork` instances to capture the different rates at which work is being performed, but now these are all added to the Raw Timephased Actual Regular Work list.

 In our final examples, we'll take a quick look at adding non-working periods to the resource assignment, which can be used to create a "split task"